 CORPORATE CULTURE AND EMPLOYEE EXPERIENCE

 Having a solid company culture isn’t just for employee retention – you want employees to thrive, not just survive.
-A study from the National Bureau of Economic Research notes that 92% of senior executives believe that improving their corporate culture will lead to a better employee experience, and furthermore, greater value for their organization.
+A study from the National Bureau of Economic Research notes that 92% of senior executives believe that improving their corporate culture will lead to a better employee experience and greater value for their organization.

 In addition, a good employee experience also benefits employer branding.
-Employees who are satisfied with their employer will talk about it.
-Not only in private but also on professional online networks like LinkedIn or even on employer rating platforms like Glassdoor.
+Employees who are satisfied with their employer will talk about it, not only in private but also on professional online networks like LinkedIn or even on employer rating platforms like Glassdoor.